 I will offer compassion and tears because I’ve been in dark places myself.
 I’ve walked through seasons of depression, pain, and grief.
 And though I may not fully understand what you’re walking through, I have needed others to just love me through the valley.

-My core values are freedom, integrity, curiosity, brave, compassionate, growth-minded community, and contribution.
+My core values are freedom, integrity, curiosity, (brave, compassionate, growth-minded) community, seasonal living, and embracing paradox.
 These five values serve as a filter for all choices I make including how I show up to my relationships and my work, how I spend my money and other resources, and how I use my voice.
 Clarity around our core values is empowering and freeing.Krista xo

 I want to be the kind of person who doesn’t assume your child did something wrong when I see their face on a missing poster.
 And I want to be a person who lets you talk as much as you need to about the person you loved who you helped bury.